gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 and B ($\gamma_k\text{'s}$).
 \index{@$F$-test}
 \index{main effects}
-If evidence is found to reject the null hypothesis that no interaction is present, then it is dangerous to ignore it and test for the main effects because important main effects can be masked by interactions (examples later).
+If you decide that there is sufficient evidence against the null hypothesis that no interaction is present to conclude that one is likely present, then it is dangerous to ignore the interaction and test for the main effects because important main effects can be masked by interactions (examples later).
-It is important to note that, by definition, **both variables matter if an interaction is found to be important** so the main effect tests may not be very interesting.
-If the interaction is found to be important based on the test and retained in the model, you should focus on the interaction model (also called the ***full model***) in order to understand and describe the form of the interaction among the variables.
+It is important to note that, by definition, **both variables matter if an interaction is found to be important** so the main effect tests may not be very interesting in an interaction model.
+If the interaction is found to be important based on the test and so is retained in the model, you should focus on the interaction model (also called the ***full model***) in order to understand and describe the form of the interaction among the variables.
 \index{model!full}
 \index{model!interaction}

-\indent If the interaction test does not return a small p-value and you decide that you do not have evidence to suggest that it is needed, it can be dropped from the model.
+\indent If the interaction test does not return a small p-value and you decide that you do not have enough evidence against the null hypothesis to suggest that it is needed, it can be dropped from the model.
 In this situation, we would re-fit the model and focus on the results provided by the additive model -- performing tests for the two additive main effects.